eda-ricercatore/admin-notes/skill-set/semiconductor-industry/vlsi-design-digital-n-mixed-signal.md

 	- Experience with FPGA and DSP design and implementation is a plus
 	- Experience with various EDA/Computing languages and tools, i.e. Spice, SystemVerilog, Verilog-AMS, Matlab, Python, C++, etc.
 	- Willingness to learn new skills and do the work necessary to succeed
++ Mixed-Signal Circuit Techniques for Near-Sensor Machine Learning and Data Analysis
+	- Mixed-signal interfaces are the essential bridges between the physical world and the digital information processing backbone.
+In recent years, innovation in such interfaces has been increasingly fueled by application-level insight and the data-driven nature of modern systems.
+As a result, the traditional building block boundaries are blurring, and the extraction of information occurs through symbiotic interplay between analog and digital signal processing.
+In this talk, I will illustrate this trend using examples of small-scale machine learning and data analysis functions that operate at the physical interface.
+Specific examples include mixed-signal feature extraction circuits and compute fabric for machine learning inference, as well as data-compressive interfaces for high-dimensional sensor inputs.
+	- Boris Murmann is a Professor of Electrical Engineering at Stanford University.
+He joined Stanford in 2004 after completing his Ph.D. degree in electrical engineering at the University of California, Berkeley in 2003.
+From 1994 to 1997, he was with Neutron Microelectronics, Germany, where he developed low-power and smart-power ASICs in automotive CMOS technology.
+Since 2004, he has worked as a consultant with numerous Silicon Valley companies.
+Dr. Murmann's research interests are in mixed-signal integrated circuit design, with special emphasis on sensor interfaces, data converters and custom circuits for embedded machine learning.
+In 2008, he was a co-recipient of the Best Student Paper Award at the VLSI Circuits Symposium and a recipient of the Best Invited Paper Award at the IEEE Custom Integrated Circuits Conference (CICC).
+He received the Agilent Early Career Professor Award in 2009 and the Friedrich Wilhelm Bessel Research Award in 2012.
+He has served as an Associate Editor of the IEEE Journal of Solid-State Circuits, an AdCom member and Distinguished Lecturer of the IEEE Solid-State Circuits Society, as well as the Data Converter Subcommittee Chair and the Technical Program Chair of the IEEE International Solid-State Circuits Conference (ISSCC).
+He is the founding faculty co-director of the Stanford SystemX Alliance and the faculty director of Stanford's System Prototyping Facility (SPF).
+He is a Fellow of the IEEE.